How to Control Your Wedge Shots from 70 to 120 Yards in Golf

-The shot we are focused on will need anywhere from a half-swing to a full swing depending upon the club selected.
+The 70-120 yard wedge shot needs to be anywhere from a half-swing to a full swing depending upon the club selected.
 And this is where you need to pay attention.

 Golf Short Game Drill to Master the 70-120 Yard Shot

 Find an area on the range where you can freely walk out and put markers, such as upside-down range buckets, at the yardages you are looking to improve upon.